 How to gift it: There are unfortunately no gifting options, but you could always just buy your horror-loving BFF a Visa gift card and provide explicit instructions that it absolutely must be used for a Shudder subscription, or else.

 The gist: Peacock is a streaming service dedicated to content from NBC and other entities from the NBCUniversal family, like Paramount, Bravo and E!.
-The service is similar to Hulu, using a next-day release schedule for its prime-time shows, and Peacock also offers a “Channels” feature that can get you scrolling through a program guide.
+The service is similar to Hulu, using a next-day release schedule for its prime-time NBC shows, and Peacock offers a “Channels” feature that can get you scrolling through a program guide.
 And while Peacock’s original streaming is still growing, Girls5eva and Rutherford Falls are a great start.

 How to gift it: Again, you can’t.
-But you could always offer your friends and neighbors an official open-door policy to come watch Peacock at your house whenever they want (once we’re all vaccinated, of course).
+But you could always offer your friends and neighbors an official open-door policy to come watch Peacock at your house whenever they want.

-The gist: Starz has a more modest selection of originals than its fellow premium-cable subscriptions Showtime and HBO, but it does have its share of buzzy, breakout hits like Outlander, plus a decent vault of Sony titles like Quentin Tarantino’s Once Upon a Time… in Hollywood and Greta Gerwig’s tender remake of Little Women to keep you entertained for a while.
+The gist: Starz has a more modest selection of originals than its fellow premium-cable subscriptions Showtime and HBO, but it does have its share of buzzy, breakout hits like Outlander, plus a decent vault of Sony titles like the Venom and Planet of the Apes franchises and Guillermo Del Toro’s Pan’s Labyrinth.

-How to gift it: Starz claims to have gift cards, but only physical gift cards.
+How to gift it: Starz claims to have gift cards but only physical ones.
 No digital options in this economy is certainly a choice!
 But if you’re out and about, you can try your luck browsing the shelves at your local retailers.
 If all else fails, a regular subscription to Starz goes for $8.99 per month, and discounts pop up every once in a while.
 (Right now, you can get a subscription for $2 per month for two months.)